nikcleju/DSP_Course/README.md

-# DSP20172018
+# DSP_Course

-Here you will find all the materials for the class of Digital Signal Processing taught during 2017-2018 autumn semester at ETTI, TUIASI.
+Here you will find all the materials for the class of Digital Signal Processing taught during 2018-2019 autumn semester at ETTI, TUIASI.

+## Course materials

+### Lectures

-**Lectures [pdf]** All lecture slides are available in the Lectures folder:
+All lecture slides are available as pdf files in the Lectures folder:

 - [Lectures\00_Introduction.pdf](Lectures/00_Introduction.pdf)
 - [Lectures\01_Sampling.pdf](Lectures/01_Sampling.pdf)